ciro-mota/nessus-scanner/README.md

 ## 📋 Requirements for build and use

-- Docker, or Podman, or DockerSlim, or Containerd/nerdctl.
+- Docker, Podman, DockerSlim or Containerd/nerdctl.
 - License to use Nessus.
 You can get it [here](https://www.tenable.com/products/nessus/activation-code).

-You can safely inspect and use my already compiled image or build your own based on the instructions.
+You can safely inspect and use [my already compiled image](https://hub.docker.com/r/ciromota/nessus-scanner) or build your own based on the instructions below.

 ## 🐳 Docker
 ### Build: